Xceptance/xlt-documentation/content/en/about-xlt/_index.md

 XLT is powered by Java and hence it runs almost everywhere.
 Java also enables you to program your scripts rather than just configuring them.
 That gives you the power of a full programming language at your disposal and of course, you can use almost any Java library as part of XLT.

 This section of the documentation will give you a big picture introduction.
-It talks about features and functionalities as well as points you to how-tos and section in the manual for further details.
+It talks about features and functionalities as well as points you to how-tos and sections in the manual for further details.